Search waiting | Matsusada Precision

 • Placing an aluminum electrolytic capacitor at the sensing point often works better for stable behavior.
 The recommended capacitance of aluminum electrolytic capacitors is 0.1 to several hundred µF with a voltage rating of larger than the rated output voltage.

 Additionally, in order to measure the voltage more precisely, a digital multimeter is available by connecting.
-The setting voltage of DC power supply needs to be arranged to obtain the voltage measurement of the multimeter.
+The output voltage of the DC power supply should be adjusted until the desired voltage is measured at the load using a multimeter.

 Series Operation

-• When connecting multiple power supplies in series, make sure the maximum output voltage on the instruction manual of each model.
+• When connecting power supplies in series, ensure the total output voltage does not exceed the maximum output-to-ground voltage rating specified in the instruction manual for each unit.

-• When master/slave function is to be used, follow the directions in the instruction manual.
+• When the master/slave function is to be used, follow the directions in the instruction manual.

 Good